 At this stage, your loved one may not be able to talk or express what they need.
 It's still important to connect on whatever level you can.
-It can be as simple as playing his or her favorite music, looking at photos, or just sitting quietly together.
+It can be as simple as playing their favorite music, looking at photos, or just sitting quietly together.

 With quality of life in mind, this is the time to consider full-time care, such as a nursing home or hospice.